Search This Blog

 Just after 5 p.m., two storm chasers driving toward the western edge of Joplin, Missouri, spotted a translucent set of tendrils reaching down from the storm’s low black thunderhead.
 Almost as quickly as they formed, the tendrils disappeared.
 And then things took a turn.
 A dark blob half a mile wide congealed and dropped from the clouds.
 As it touched the ground, it filled with sparks from ruptured power lines, like a jar of fireflies.
 At 5:41, the National Weather Service office in Springfield, Missouri, issued this alert: NUMEROUS REPORTS OF TORNADO ON THE GROUND WEST OF JOPLIN AND POWER FLASHES.

-"The tornado, as if it had been fueled by manmade structures and was now depleted, vanished."The tornado intensified as it strafed the roofs and treetops of Joplin’s western suburbs.
+The tornado intensified as it strafed the roofs and treetops of Joplin’s western suburbs.
 By the time it reached the city limits, where 49,000 people lived, it had evolved into an EF-5, the most destructive type of tornado on the Enhanced Fujita scale.
 Unlike EF-4s, which are merely “devastating,” EF-5s produce “incredible” damage.
-An EF-4 is powerful enough to scrape civilization off the planet in a matter of minutes.
+An EF-4 is powerful enough to scrape civilisation off the planet in minutes.
 An EF-5 is more powerful still.

-The tornado churned on to the east, tagging its path with bizarre signatures—wood piercing asphalt, rubber piercing wood.
+The tornado churned on to the east, tagging its path with bizarre signatures—wood-piercing asphalt, rubber-piercing wood.
 It shaved away the neighborhood just east of the high school, including the little white one-story house where I spent my teenage years.
 It continued toward the main thoroughfare, Range Line Road, and destroyed a Home Depot, an Academy Sports & Outdoors, a Wal-Mart and a Pizza Hut, shotgunning shoppers with glass and metal and wood, burying some beneath cinder blocks, and needling others with blades of grass.

 Meteorologists watching radar screens at a safe remove now saw a white-pink blob representing the tornado’s swirl of debris swing through the rest of the city like a wrecking ball.
 But when it reached the open pasture at Joplin’s eastern edge, the tornado—as if it had been fueled by manmade structures and was now depleted—delivered a few dying spasms and vanished.